Pavel-Hrdina/Zettlkasten/Journal/2023-Sep-19 - Daily Stoic Reflection.md

 ### The Gravestone Method

 > [!quote]
 > What do you want to be written on your tombstone?
 What about what your friends will say about you at your funeral.
 We are dying every day.
-Take it further thinks about what will people remember you for, think about what would you left behind, think about what will you pass on.
+Take it further thinks about what will people remember you for, think about what would you left behind, think about what will will you pass on.

 ## A VIEW FROM ABOVE